 What’s next for Lisp-Stat?

-Lisp-Stat is an open source project and we welcome patches and contributions to improve Lisp-Stat.
-Both code and documentation help, and documenting the systems is an excellent way to learn the ins and outs of a statistical system whilst it is small enough to be managable.
+Lisp-Stat is an open source project and we welcome patches and contributions.
+Both code and documentation contributions help, and documenting the code, writing tutorials, etc., is an excellent way to learn the ins and outs of a statistical system.
 We hope to continue to make improvements to the system along with the Lisp-Stat community.

 Visit the github repository to see what we’re currently working on.
 If there is something you would like to see in Lisp-Stat, please create an issue yourself - or assign yourself an issue if you would like to fix or add something.
 See our contribution guidelines for more information.